Terms of Service

 C) Termination by Porosi

-We may terminate if you materially breach these Terms, fail to pay undisputed overdue fees, become insolvent, cease business, use the Services unlawfully, or create risk that cannot reasonably be mitigated.
-Where reasonable, we will provide notice and an opportunity to cure.
+We may terminate if you materially breach the agreement, do not pay undisputed overdue fees, become insolvent, cease trading, use Porosi unlawfully or create a risk that cannot reasonably be controlled.
+Where the issue can reasonably be fixed, we will normally give notice and an opportunity to do so.

 D) Effect of termination

-- Your right to access and use the Services ends.
+- Your right to use the Services ends.

-- You remain responsible for unpaid fees and obligations accrued before termination.
+- Unpaid fees and obligations accrued before termination remain due.

-- You should export Customer Data before termination or during any available post-termination export window.
+- You should export Customer Data before termination or within any available export window.

-- Porosi may delete, retain, or de-identify Customer Data as described in these Terms, the Privacy Policy, Schedule A, and applicable law.
+- We may delete, retain or de-identify Customer Data as these Terms, the Privacy Policy, Schedule A and law allow.

-- Sections intended to survive continue after termination, including payment, Customer Data, data protection, confidentiality, IP, disclaimers, limitation of liability, indemnity, dispute resolution, and general legal provisions.
+- Clauses designed to continue will survive, including payment, Customer Data, data protection, confidentiality, intellectual property, disclaimers, liability, indemnity, disputes and general legal terms.

 21. General legal terms